scs/MIRAI/substrate-examples/offchain-worker/README.md

 ...
 ```

 - There are warnings regarding missing MIR bodys.
-This can be seen like this:
-Enable the second line and diable the first in [.cargo/config.toml](.cargo/config.toml) to:
+To see this enable the third line and disable the second in [.cargo/config.toml](.cargo/config.toml):
   ``` toml
   [env]
   #MIRAI_FLAGS = { value = "--diag=paranoid --single_func=pallet_example_offchain_worker.mirai.mirai_check.code_to_analyze"}